NicolBolas/Proposal-Ideas/Default Initializer Value.md

 genData(aVec.data(), aVec.size());
 `````

 This is different.
 It performs value initialization on each element of the `vector`.
-Sometimes, this is exactly what you want.
-At other times, it very much is not.
-In this case, we value-initialize those elements, only to turn around and immediately overwrite this data.
+Sometimes, this is exactly what you want, but not in this case.
+Here, we are value-initializing those elements, only to immediately overwrite them.

 For our use case, this is decidedly non-optimal.
+And the more array elements there are, the less optimal it gets.

 One could argue that we could achieve the same effect by proper use of iterators: